genebene11/genebene11/README.md

 Welcome to my ✨ GitHub ✨ !

-- 🔭 I’m currently conducting research on emotional artificial intelligence
+- 🔭 I’m currently studying Computer Science at the University of Arizona
-- 🌱 I’m currently sharpening my skills on Java
+- 🌱 I’m currently interning as a DevOps Engineer
 - 💖 Interests:
   - Writing / Technical Writing
   - Virtual Reality / Augmented Reality